Privacy

 Apple Silicon and MLX - Running ML Models Locally Without Cloud APIs

 Most developers default to cloud APIs for ML, but Apple Silicon with MLX is changing that.
-Local inference means better privacy, no API costs, and surprisingly good performance.
+Local inference means better privacy, no API costs, and

 Native Mac Speech-to-Text That Runs Locally - Privacy, Speed, and No Cloud